Magenic/migrationlabs/README.md

 > In this document we will assume you have done this and that `az` will do the right thing on your machine

+## Magenic ##
+This <a href="MagenicOverview.pdf">PDF</a> will give you an overview of Magenic and how we can help you get your digital products to market faster.

 ## Authors ##

 * Stuart Williams